 Tension: The amount of “pinching” done to your thread as it flows through your sewing machine.
 Thicker fabrics need a higher tension (a harder pinch so the thread doesn’t flow out too quickly), and thinner fabrics need less tension (a lesser pinch to let the thread out easily to prevent puckering).

 Top Stitch: The process of stitching on the exterior side of a project to finish seams or folds to keep them in place.
 Usually paired with a longer stitch length which looks more professional and can make it easier to go in a straight line.
-Also can be known as Edge Stitching if it is done near a fold of fabric.
+Also, known as Edge Stitching if it is done near a fold of fabric.

-Trim: A pre-made ruffle, fringe, or other decorative accessory that can be sewn into a garment or sewing project to add visual interest.
+Trim: A pre-made ruffle, fringe, or other decorative embellishment that can be sewn into a garment or sewing project to add visual interest.

 WOF: Width of fabric.
-Salvage to salvage.
-You will find this abbreviation in many patterns.
+You will find this abbreviation in many quilting patterns.

 Wrong Side: The “back” side of the fabric; usually the opposite side of a distinctly printed fabric.

 Get in touch!
 Leave a comment or email email@example.com.